Deskwared/Klipperized-Snapmaker-J1-Macros/README.md

-CAO: 28 April '26 @ 2000 USA Central Time.
+CAO: 30 April '26 @ 1600 USA Central Time.
 (As improvements or changes are made, this repo will be routinely updated.
 Check for latest file releases prior to embarking on a test/implmentation)

+- Optimized heating behavior during print starts.
+- Optimized load and unload functionality.
+Added suite of load and unload options under revised "Filament" menu.
+Modified KlipperScreen file to incorporate.

 - Optimized start_end_pause functions.
 Worked a bit on filament runout, but this needs continued effort to be fully functional.
 Added and tested autotune_TMC file/function (will require loading proper firmware if other users also want to implement it.)
   - Other known improvements or things in need of work:
-       - Filament runout only works on T0 in copy/mirror modes
+       - Filament runout ready for beta testing.
+Still get some false positives, likely due to short loop duration.
        - ID'd some odd, intermittent behavior occasionally driving multi-second delays between prime line completion and print start in all modes.
 Seems to present at random, but I think it is related to heating behavior.
        - *Optional* Increase park speed during cancels